fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

     note over server: APNS keypair<br>ready to use
 ```

-- The "MDM Vendor Setup" flow (1) is executed once by the "MDM Vendor".
+The "MDM Vendor Setup" flow (1) is executed once by the "MDM vendor."

-- The "Customer Setup" flow (2) is executed by customers when they are setting up their MDM server.
+The "Customer Setup" flow (2) is executed by customers when they are setting up their MDM server.

 The goal is for the "Fleet DM" organization to become an "MDM vendor" that issues CSRs to customers, which allows them to generate "APNS certificates" for their MDM deployments.

-For the purposes of designing a PoC, we used the https://mdmcert.download/ service as an "MDM vendor".
+For the purposes of designing a PoC, we used the https://mdmcert.download/ service as an "MDM vendor."
 See [MDMCert.Download Analysis](./mdmcert.download-analysis.md) for more details on the process.

-### APNS Setup with Fleet
+### APNS setup with Fleet

 The MDM APNS certificate provisioning will be manual on MVP:
 - Customers will use `fleetctl` commands that will mimick `mdmctl mdmcert.download` commands (see [MDMCert.Download Analysis](mdmcert.download-analysis.md)).
 - Fleet DM operators will perform the steps shown in the diagram above manually by running a new command line tool (under `tools/mdm-apple/mdm-apple-customer-setup`).

-#### 1. Init APNS (Customer step)
+#### 1. Init APNS (customer)

 `fleetctl apple-mdm setup apns init`

 The command will basically mimick [mdmctl mdmcert.download -new](https://github.com/micromdm/micromdm/blob/main/cmd/mdmctl/mdmcert.download.go).
 Steps:
-1. Generate a RSA Private key and certificate for signing and encryption.
+1. Generate an RSA Private key and certificate for signing and encryption.
-(Store them in `~/.fleet/config`, as there's no need to store these as files.).
+(Store them in `~/.fleet/config`, as there's no need to store these as files.)
 Let's call these "PKI" key and cert.
 2. Generate RSA Push Private key and CSR.
-Store private key as file: `fleet-mdm-apple-apns-push.key`.
+Store private key as a file: `fleet-mdm-apple-apns-push.key`.
-TODO(lucas): Store private key encrypted with passphrase?
+TODO(Lucas): Store private key encrypted with passphrase?
 3. Also output:
 - File fleet-mdm-apple-apns-setup.zip with:
 	- fleet-mdm-apple-apns-push.csr